spiralgo/kalaha/README.md

-# A humble documentation on the Kahala project.
+# A humble documentation on the Kalaha project.
 # DEMO:

 The latest version of the Kalaha game project is deployed here: